Family Pension to Unmarried Daughter in India

 Conditions for Unmarried Daughter’s Right in Family Pension

-The eligibility for family pension to unmarried daughter in family pension has been pointed below.
+The eligibility for family pension to unmarried daughters in family pension has been pointed out below.
 It should be noted that the same applies to eligibility for children of employees in central civil services.
-In case of any confusion regarding who is not eligible for family pension, the family lawyers may be approached.
+In case of any confusion regarding who is not eligible for a family pension, the family lawyers may be approached.
 If a daughter fails to comply with any one of the following, she becomes ineligible to receive the family pension.

-• Eligibility for Unmarried Daughter (Sub rule 6(iii) of Rule 54)
+• Eligibility for Unmarried Daughter (Sub-rule 9(a)(ii) of Rule 50)

-An unmarried daughter is entitled to family pension until she gets married or starts earning for livelihood, whichever event comes first.
+An unmarried daughter is entitled to a family pension until she gets married or starts earning for livelihood, whichever event comes first.

-• Order of Birth (Sub rule 8(iii) of Rule 54)
+• Order of Birth (Sub rule 9(d) of Rule 50)

-• Twins (Sub rule 7(d) of Rule 54)
+• Twins (Sub rule 9(g) of Rule 50)

 If an unmarried daughter has a twin sister or daughter, the amount is divided equally among the siblings.

-• Two Pensions (Sub rule 11 of Rule 54)
+• Two Pensions (Sub-rule 13 of Rule 50)

 • Family Pension Not Income